eric8607242/SGNAS/README.md

 ## Getting Started
 ### Search
-To search the architecture, we sample 20% images from the training set as the validation set, and the reset is kept as the training set.
+- To search the architecture, we sample 20% images from the training set as the validation set, and the reset is kept as the training set.
-For cifar10/100, set `train_portion` in `./config_file/config.yml` to `0.8`.
+    - For cifar10/100, set `train_portion` in `./config_file/config.yml` to `0.8`.
-For Imagenet, users should split the dataset manually.
+    - For Imagenet, users should split the dataset manually.

 #### Training Unified Supernet
-* For Imagenet training, set the config file `./config_file/imagenet_config.yml`.
-For cifar100 training, set the config file `./config_file/cifar_config.yml`.
+- For Imagenet training, set the config file `./config_file/imagenet_config.yml`.
+- For cifar100 training, set the config file `./config_file/cifar_config.yml`.
-* Set the hyperparameter `warmup_epochs` in the config file to specific the epochs for training the unified supernet.
+- Set the hyperparameter `warmup_epochs` in the config file for training the unified supernet.

 ```
 python3 search.py --cfg [CONFIG_FILE] --title [EXPERIMENT_TITLE]
 ```
 #### Training Architecture Generator
-* For Imagenet training, set the config file `./config_file/imagenet_config.yml`.
-For cifar100 training, set the config file `./config_file/config.yml`.
+- For Imagenet training, set the config file `./config_file/imagenet_config.yml` for `[CONFIG_FILE]`.
+- For cifar100 training, set the config file `./config_file/cifar_config.yml` for `[CONFIG_FILE]`.

+- If you have trained the supernet first, you can directly train the architecture generator with the pretrained supernet weight.
-* Set the hyperparameter `warmup_epochs`  in the config file to skip the supernet training, and set the hyperparameter `search_epochs` to specific the epochs for training the architecture generator.
+    - Set the hyperparameter `warmup_epochs` in the config file to `0` to skip the supernet training, and set the hyperparameter `search_epochs` for training the architecture generator.
 ```
-python3 search.py --cfg [CONFIG_FILE] --title [EXPERIMENT_TITLE]
+python3 search.py --cfg [PATH_TO_CONFIG_FILE] --title [EXPERIMENT_TITLE]
 ```
+- `[EXPERIMENT_TITLE]` is the tile for this experiment.
+(You can set different title for each experiment).

 ### Train From Scratch
 #### CIFAR10 or CIFAR100
-* Set `train_portion` in `./config_file/config.yml` to `1`
+- Set `train_portion` in `./config_file/cifar_config.yml` to `1` to train the searched network from scratch with full training dataset.
 ```
-python3 train_cifar.py --cfg [CONFIG_FILE] -- flops [TARGET_FLOPS] --title [EXPERIMENT_TITLE]
+python3 train_cifar.py --cfg [CONFIG_FILE] --flops [TARGET_FLOPS] --title [EXPERIMENT_TITLE]
 ```
+- `[EXPERIMENT_TITLE]` is the tile for this experiment.
+(You can set different title for each experiment).
+- `[TARGET_FLOPS]` is the target flops of the architecture generated from arhcitecture generator.
 #### ImageNet
 * Set the target flops and correspond config file path in `run_example.sh`
 ```